 An API key is a unique identifier, used to authenticate requests made to the Scaleway API.
 An API key consists of an access key and a secret key.
-The access key is like a unique ID or username, and not a sensitive piece of information.
-The secret key however is more sensitive, as it is like a password to authenticate the access key.
+The access key is like a unique ID or username, and is not a sensitive piece of information.
+The secret key is more sensitive as it is like a password to authenticate the access key.

 Previously, an API key was associated with a single Scaleway Project.
-The API key therefore had full read/write access to all resources on this Project, and only this Project.
+The API key therefore had full read/write access to all resources in that Project, and only that Project.

 With the introduction of IAM, an API key is now associated with an IAM user or application.
 This allows fine-grained access to be defined for the IAM user bearing the API key across different Organizations, Projects, and resources.